Welcome to TYPA! For over 40 years, TYPA has supported the international community of Taipei with quality recreation and education programs.

 Over the years, our organization has grown exponentially from our very humble beginnings.
-Currently, our staff of 110 instructors and 14 office staff serve over 1,600 families and well over 2,000 children and adults participating in 120 different activities every week.
+Currently, our staff of 110 instructors and 18 office staff serve over 1,600 families and well over 2,000 children and parents participating in 120 different activities every week.

 The range of activities includes robotics, public speaking, sports, dance, music, martial arts, gymnastics, art, scouts and many other activities.
 Additionally, we have our very popular preschool, Tiger Tots for the littlest members of our community.
 So, as you can see, there is something for everyone!

 In order to participate in TYPA classes, one must first be a member of TYPA.
-TYPA welcomes everyone from the international community and has members from nations around the world.
+TYPA welcomes everyone from the international community and has members from all around the world.
 Joining TYPA is a simple process.
-Just come to the TYPA office with the completed master registration form and bring the new member’s foreign passport.
-Due to Taiwan government regulations governing the charter of TYPA, all members must be foreign nationals holding a foreign passport.
-Each participant pays a registration fee of $1,400 NT per semester.
+Just submit the completed Master Registration Form from the link below, and along with a copy of the new member’s foreign passport to email@example.com.
+Due to Taiwan government regulations that govern the charter of TYPA, all members must be foreign nationals holding a foreign passport.
+The registration fee is NT$1,600 for the Fall and Spring semesters and NT$800 for summer activities.
+The Fall semester is from August to December and the Spring semester is from January to May.

-From humble beginnings in 1979, where a handful of instructors offered a few activities, we have grown to the aforementioned staff of 110 professional instructors serving over 3,000 members every week.
-Our activities are dynamic and diverse and include robotics, film academy, public speaking, actor's workshop, sports (soccer, basketball, tennis, baseball), music (piano, violin, cello, flute, guitar), Chanterelles (vocal), martial arts (karate, taekwondo, aikido, ninjas), dance (hip hop, ballet, jazz, tap, cheer-leading), gymnastics, art, scouts, adult programs (pilates, yoga, martial arts), pre-school activities and much more.
+From humble beginnings in 1979, where a handful of instructors offered a few activities, we have grown to the aforementioned staff of 120 professional instructors serving over 2,000 members every week.
+Our activities are dynamic and diverse and include robotics, film academy, public speaking, actor's workshop, sports (soccer, basketball, tennis, baseball, rugby, inline skating, volleyball, track & field), music (piano, violin, cello, flute, guitar), Chanterelles (vocal), martial arts (karate, taekwondo, aikido, ninjas), dance (hip hop, ballet, jazz, tap, cheer-leading), gymnastics, art, scouts, adult programs (pilates, yoga, martial arts), pre-school activities and much more.

 TYPA's mission is to develop healthy, well-rounded, confident youth, enthusiastic about learning through their participation in safe, dynamic, fun-filled recreational experiences.